GET INTO MEDICINE Summer School

 WE TEACH STUDENTS HOW TO BECOME GOOD DOCTORS

 COVID-19 Notice: Summer Schools are still running in person this year.
 Medical Schools still expect students to sit the entrance exams and submit applications on the usual October 15th UCAS deadline.
 We will be implementing social distancing measures throughout the week.
-We know how important the support is to students, especially this year with school closures and all of the uncertainty, therefore, we will take as many precautions as needed to ensure that it is run safely.
+We know how important the support is to students, especially this year with school closures and all of the uncertainty, therefore, we will take as many precautions as needed to ensure that it is run safely and effectively.

 What is the Get into Medicine Summer School?

 The Medic Mentor Summer Schools is the UK’s largest medical summer school programme with 700 students preparing to attend this summer in 2021.
 It is a 5-day residential programme at the University of Stirling (in Scotland) and University of East London (UEL).
 Over the past 5 years it has consistently had a success rate of getting over 80% of students into medical school.
 In 2019, we achieved a 90% success rate amongst students.
 This is because we take steps to improve and add to the programme each year, and 2020 is no exception!
 Our 2020 cohort are doing very well and still in the process of receiving offers.
 Students also benefit from unlimited follow-up support throughout year 13/S6.
 In fact, our Mentors provide at least 100 teaching hours per student across the year, which makes this summer school, the most supportive programme available and incredible value for money too.